Teach for Nashville Community Education

 Do you have a skill or passion to share with others?
 Nashville Community Education is a great place to become an instructor and enrich the community by teaching.

 We have the flexibility to work around your schedule to create a class that meets your needs and understands the demands on your time.
 We can create a class that meets for one session, once a month, or anything in between.
-Additionally, we can hold classes in the evening after work or during the day for lunch seminars or office hour sessions.
+We can hold classes in the evening after work or during the day for lunch seminars or office hour sessions.

 Teaching with NCE gives professionals an opportunity to build their credibility as an expert in their field, gain practical experience teaching, and polish their overall public speaking skills.
 Teaching a class at NCE provides retirees with opportunity to remain active in the community and share a lifetime of experiences, skills, and hobbies with more people.